Updated: December 11th, 2017

-However, I was massively disappointed to see that Amazon Prime is not available on Apple TV, nor is it able to be integrated in any obvious, simple way.
+However, I was massively disappointed.
+Can you watch Amazon Prime on Apple TV?
+Sadly no - Amazon Prime is not available on Apple TV, nor is it able to be integrated in any obvious, simple way.
 This was either due to Amazon and Apple having not reached an agreement (which seems most likely) and/or that the rumours of Apple launching their own "Amazon Prime" type on-demand media streaming service soon (which also seems likely).

 Either way, I was super bummed out -- but not ready to be defeated!
 I dived in to some online research to see if there is a way to figure out how to watch Amazon Prime on Apple TV in a few simple, non-technical steps, and I found a method that works 100%, which I defined at the very start of this quick guide (scroll up to see this.)